lzim/mtl/blue/session04/s04_learner/mtl_session04_see.md

 ## In-session Exercise (30 minutes)

-1. Complete the [*MTL* Menu](https://mtl.how/menu) on your own.
+### 1. Complete the [*MTL* Menu](https://mtl.how/menu) on your own

-2. Review the team's results in your team.
+### 2. Review the team's results in your team

 - What stands out to you?

-3. Look for areas of consensus among the team.
+### 3. Look for areas of consensus among the team

 - What does the team agree about?

-4. Discuss items in which team members varied a lot in their rankings.
+### 4. Discuss items in which team members varied a lot in their rankings

 - Where does the team have more variable perspectives?

-5. Focus on the high priority needs to select a module for sessions 5-10 of *Modeling to Learn*
+### 5. Focus on the high priority needs to select a module for sessions 5-10 of *Modeling to Learn*

 - What is the highest priority need for your team now?

-These are the *MTL* available modules
+**These are the *MTL* available modules**

 - Care Coordination (CC)
 - Medication Management (MM)